 The notion of toxic leadership was highlighted in 2005 by Jean Lipman-Blumen, a professor and co-founder of the Institute for Advanced Studies in Leadership at Claremont Graduate University in California.
 A leader can be considered toxic if they inflict serious and lasting harm on subordinates, particularly through the use of extremely harsh or malicious influencing tactics, according to Lipman-Blumen.
 However, the concept of toxicity is not widely used in social science research.
 So how can you explain it?
 From a psychological point of view, it’s not about toxic people as such, but about certain people who are experiencing difficulties or pathologies and who can have a harmful effect on the people around them and make life hard for them.
 It is the relationship that becomes poisonous.

 Bad managerial practices impede an individual’s growth and development.
-These include giving non-constructive criticism, belittling or humiliating staff, making threats or handing out punishment.
-Such practices curb progress and cause demotivation, stress, anxiety and suffering at work.
-In the long term, this kind of behaviour can lead to a real drop in the efficiency and well-being of employees at work, absenteeism and a high staff turnover, at the very least.
+These include giving non-constructive criticism, belittling or humiliating staff, making threats, or handing out punishment.
+Such practices curb progress and cause demotivation, stress, anxiety, and suffering at work.
+In the long term, this kind of behavior can lead to a real drop in the efficiency and well-being of employees at work, absenteeism, and a high staff turnover, at the very least.
 In short, the company dynamic suffers.

 Bad manager or toxic manager?